Chiefs add veteran DT Williams to 53-man roster for Broncos - NewsBreak

 Pickett's status uncertain after 2nd concussion in 8 weeks

-PITTSBURGH (AP) — Steelers quarterback Kenny Pickett’s status for Pittsburgh’s visit to Carolina is uncertain after entering the concussion protocol for the second time in two months.
-Pickett was injured late in the first quarter of a loss to Baltimore.
-Coach Mike Tomlin says Pickett’s availability will depend on whether he will be cleared to practice during the week.
-Tomlin added he has no issue with the NFL’s concussion protocol after Pickett was initially cleared to return after getting hit by Ravens linebacker Roquan Smith.
-Tomlin says he has faith in the medical personnel designated with evaluating concussions and leans on their expertise.
+PITTSBURGH (AP) — Pittsburgh Steelers quarterback Kenny Pickett's status for this week's visit to Carolina is uncertain after entering the concussion protocol for the second time in two months.
+Pickett was pulled from a 16-14 loss to Baltimore last Sunday in the first quarter after showing signs of a...

 McVay: Rams WR Kupp probably out for rest of season

-LOS ANGELES (AP) — Los Angeles Rams receiver Cooper Kupp is likely to miss the rest of the season with his sprained right ankle.
-Coach Sean McVay left open the slightest possibility the 2021 AP Offensive Player of the Year could return, but says it will almost certainly take too long for Kupp to get back into form before the season ends.
-Kupp has missed the past four games for the Rams, who have four games remaining.
-McVay says there’s still a chance Aaron Donald can return from his own high ankle sprain for a late-season appearance or two.
+LOS ANGELES (AP) — Los Angeles Rams receiver Cooper Kupp is likely to miss the rest of the season with his sprained right ankle, coach Sean McVay says.
+McVay announced Tuesday that he doesn't expect Kupp to play again this season, although he left open the slightest possibility the 2021 AP Offensive Player of the Year could return.
+Kupp has missed the past four games for the Rams (4-9), who have four games remaining.

 Cease, Alvarez, Manoah receive top bonus from new $50M pool